-When you apply for a travel medical insurance plan, you may notice an option for Hazardous Sports coverage and wonder “Who needs it?”
+When you apply for a travel medical insurance plan, you may notice an option for Hazardous Sports coverage and wonder what coverage this add-on offers and who needs it.
+Let’s take a look at when Hazardous Sports coverage is recommended and what it entails.

 Hazardous sports are any activities that are deemed risky by the travel insurance industry because risk equates to higher-than-average rates of injury and/or death.
 If you are visiting a new country and try out a new sport, your medical costs, evacuation expenses, and even repatriation charges will not be paid by your travel insurance company if the injury or death was the result of your participation in a sport listed as excluded in your travel insurance plan document.